Find Hope At The Emily Program

 Together, we’ll create a personalized treatment plan

-During the first meeting, one of our intake psychologists will explain the intake tests results and recommend the right services for you at The Emily Program.
+During the first meeting, one of our intake psychologists will explain the intake test results and recommend the right services for you at The Emily Program.
 Most of our programs for youth are based on the renowned Maudsley Approach, which recognizes that family involvement is essential on the road to recovery.
 If you’re ready to move forward, we’ll make appointments for your child to meet with a therapist, a dietitian, and other staff members on your treatment team.
 Remember, completing an intake does not commit you or your child to any additional treatment.
 It’s a simple, non-threatening way to learn more about leading a healthy, full life.
 We’re glad to share what we know with you.

 We provide a full continuum of care